lupyuen/lupyuen.github.io/src/wifi.md

 Remember our red highlighting for Complex Functions?
 It's OK to __skip the classification of the Less Complex Functions__ if we're not sure how to classify them.

+In our spreadsheet we've __classified over 97,000 Decompiled Functions__.
+That's __86%__ of all Decompiled Functions.
+Good enough for our analysis!

 ![Matching the decompiled function code](https://lupyuen.github.io/images/wifi-quantify5.png)

 ## Match the decompiled functions